galacticcouncil/hydration-docs/docs/identity.md

 If you are participating as a HydraDX validator we **highly recommend** that you both set your identity and undergo the verification process.
 Verified validators appear more trustworthy and attract more nominations, thereby increasing their chances to be included in the set of active validators.
 :::

-## 01 Set identity {#set-identity}
+## 01 Set identity {#01-set-identity}

 To set your identity, open Polkadot/apps (connected to *HydraDX Snakenet* network) and navigate to *My accounts*.
-Alternatively, you can use this link:
+Alternatively, you can follow this link:

 https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc-01.snakenet.hydradx.io#/accounts